Innovate. Advocate. Collaborate.

 Ms. Rubel earned a B.A. in English from Eastern Illinois University, and an M.A. in Administration from Dominican University in Illinois.
 She is a graduate of the Thayer Institute with a Master’s in Leadership Arts and Sciences.
-Her professional and community accomplishments include serving as board member, National Partnership for Healthcare and Hospice Innovation, member of the Board of Directors for Girls Scouts of Southern Nevada, member Board of Directors, Nevada Donor Network, former board member, The Unforgettables Foundation, member of the HRC Las Vegas Steering Committee, former member of the Board of Directors for The Center and a 2018 Jameson Fellow.
+Her professional and community accomplishments include serving as board member, National Partnership for Healthcare and Hospice Innovation, member of the Board of Directors for Girls Scouts of Southern Nevada, member Board of Directors, Nevada Donor Network, former board member, The Unforgettables Foundation, an inaugural member of the HRC Las Vegas Steering Committee, former member of the Board of Directors for The Center and a 2018 Jameson Fellow.
 She is listed as one the Top 100 Women by My Vegas magazine, 2015 Women to Watch by Vegas Inc., recognized as one of 10 Women Who Mean Business by the Las Vegas Business Press in 2012, and graduated Leadership Las Vegas in 2011.

 Lynne M. Sexten, FACHE